SebastianErtner/Obsidian-Economics/Nash equilibrium.md

 Then a Nash equilibrium is an action profile $a^*$ such that $a_i^* \in B_i(a_{-i}^*)$ for all $i \in N$.

 ### Existence of NE
-Using a [[Math for microeconomics#Kakutani's fixed point theorem|fixed point theorem]]  it can be shown that under those conditions (convexity and compactness of $A$) a Nash equilibrium exists as a fixed point $a^* \ in B(a^*)$ in the general best response function that is the cartesian product of the individual best response functions.
+Using a [[Math for microeconomics#Kakutani's fixed point theorem|fixed point theorem]]  it can be shown that under those conditions (convexity and compactness of $A$) a Nash equilibrium exists as a fixed point $a^* \in B(a^*)$ in the general best response function that is the Cartesian product of the individual best response functions.

 There are different proofs for existence with different conditions, e.g. a finite action set.